Graduate Fellowships in Clinical Mental Health Counseling

 Graduate fellowships for the Clinical Mental Health Counseling program are highly competitive programs that build and enhance your professional skills and defray tuition costs.

 In you choose our on campus M.S. program, Fellowships offer you the opportunity to enrich your academic study as well as professional development, linking graduate study with earning and work experience.

 How It Works

-A limited number of Clinical Mental Health Counseling graduate fellowships are available for those beginning their first year of study for the two-year program.
-CMHC graduate fellows receive $8,000 to help with the cost of tuition, and a $4,000 stipend.
+A limited number of Clinical Mental Health Counseling (CMHC) Presidential and Provost Fellowships are available for those beginning their first year of study for the on campus, two-year program.
+Applicants to the on campus program interested in the part-time track are not eligible for the fellowship but will be considered for a Dean scholarship if admitted to the program.

 - Strong written and verbal communication skills

 - Personal characteristics of compassion, integrity, and an ability to genuinely connect with others